Yin Yoga

 Yin Yoga - Every Athlete Should Adopt a yoga practice

-Being the best restorative yoga
+Being the best restorative Yoga

-It minimizes injury chances
+It minimises injury chances!

 Best for body-mind harmony